Random walks with local memory: Random walks with local memory

 Described in words, if the rotor at the particle's current location is parallel to $\eb_i$, the walker first picks $j$ uniformly from $\{1,\ldots, d\} \setminus \{i\}$.
-Then, the walker rotates the current rotor counterclockwise in the $\{\min(i,j),\max(i,j)\}$-plane with probability $p$, and rotates clockwise with probability $1-p$. \end{example}
+Then, the walker rotates the current rotor counterclockwise in the $\{\min(i,j),\max(i,j)\}$-plane with probability $p$, and rotates clockwise with probability $1-p$.
+See Figure~\ref{figure: rotation diagram p-rotor walk} for an illustration of this mechanism on $\Z^2$.